 The School District may require a variety of documentation to establish proof of residency and custody.
 Investigations may be made by school officials to assure that a student maintains a bona fide permanent residence in the town.
 Parents/guardians are under a continuing obligation to inform the School District of any and all changes to a student’s residential status.

 Students over 18 and living apart from parents/guardians in one of the Region’s towns are entitled to attend school as residents.
 Children who are undocumented immigrants and residing in the school districts are entitled to attend school as residents.
 Students who are placed in a residence in town by a public agency are entitled to attend school as residents.
 This residency policy does not apply to homeless students.

 Any student who is determined to be a non-resident while enrolled in a school in any of the districts will be dismissed for non-residency.
 The dismissal may be appealed to the Superintendent, and the student may be allowed to remain in school pending the outcome of the appeal.

 Change of Address:

 If you have moved within the school district, please contact your child’s school to report the new address and provide proof of residency.
 Please review the required documents for proof of Residency.
 MA Public School attendance is based on where a student actually resides and only resident students are able to attend.
-If you have moved to another community, please contact the school about how to withdraw your student and request that records are sent to the new school.
+If you have moved to another community, please contact the school about how to withdraw your student and request that records be sent to the new school.